 Junior riders can compete anywhere in the world but can only collect points in one region.
 (Example: A Region 2 rider may compete at a Region 1 event in New Zealand, however no points would be earned toward their IFSA Overall Junior Freeride Series Ranking.)
-A rider may only qualify for the FJWC 4 event via their home region (based on their nationality).
+A rider may only qualify for the FJWC 4\ World Championship event via their home region (based on nationality).

 1.9.
-NATIONAL SERIES EVENTS
+NATIONAL SERIES EVENTS & REGISTRATION

-The 2018-2019 IFSA Junior North American Series includes 13 Junior National Series stops.
+The 2019-2020 IFSA Junior North American Series includes 14 Junior National Series stops.
 The event schedule is typically announced in September each year.
-To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select '2019 IFSA Junior Events Schedule'.
-The IFSA event pages will contain current information provided to the IFSA by the event host.
-If you have an event-specific question, contact information for the event host will be included on the event webpage.
+To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select '2020 IFSA Junior Events Schedule'.
+The IFSA event pages will contain current information provided to the IFSA by the event organizer.
+If you have an event-specific question, contact information for the event organizer will be included on the event webpage.
+Please do not contact the IFSA for event-specific or scheduling questions - reach out to the listed event organizer.

 IFSA National Series events are designed to serve experienced athletes seeking a more competitive environment featuring riders from different regions.
 Athletes should have prior competition experience.
-National Series events present an opportunity to earn higher point values and registration preference is awarded to athletes with higher results from previous competitive wins.
+National Series events present an opportunity to earn higher point values and registration preference is awarded to athletes with higher results from competitive wins in the season previous.